 In the background behind all the sweet magical sounds we maintain an unparalleled highly structured relational database.
-Records are readily available for all of the many thousands of bowls we’ve handled over the years.
+The foundation of this database is labeling.
+Our singing bowls are not commodities but individuals and each one has a unique label with their own number.
+This individual labeling takes quite an effort.
+The result is that records are readily available for all of the many thousands of bowls we’ve handled over the years.
 Many of our customers come back time after time to expand on their collections.
-Knowing each statistic as well as having photos and sound recordings of bowls that were posted on the website gives us the ability to select harmonious additions to even large collections.
+Knowing the tone and size and physical characteristics as well as having photos and sound recordings of bowls that were posted on the website gives us the ability to select harmonious additions to even large collections.

 There are only so many truly old singing bowls left “in the wild”.
 Our decades of experience gives us the ability to separate out the many modern and fake antique bowls now on the market.
 You can buy with confidence knowing you are going to receive an artifact from a different time and century.